google/pytypedecl/README.md

 This is not supported in the Python 3 function annotation syntax but is supported by pytypedecl.

-* **Interfaces**: An interface describes a set of operations that a type must support.
-It can be seen as defining a structural type with an additional name to refer to that structure.
-Interfaces can also be multiply inherited like in Java.
-The `Logger` example above declares four interfaces: `Writeable` and `Readable` both inherit from the interfaces `Openable` and `Closeable`.
-This means that in addition to the operations they define, `Writeable` and `Readable` implicitly support the operations defined by `Openable` and `Closeable`: `open` and `close`.

 * **None-able types**: A none-able type can represent the range of values for its value type plus an additional None value.
 We use a trailing `?` to indicate that a type is none-able.
 For example, a parameter of type `int?` can accept an